 A tree can suffer catastrophic damage from any number of sources, commonly including infestation and severe weather.
 Overall, the leading cause of major tree failure is co-dominant stem fracture, when the multiple trunks of a tree grow too heavy for their own weight.
 This type of twin stem is often structurally unsound to begin with, and heavy growth can push a tree past the breaking point.
 Pruning helps, but trees with co-dominant stems almost always need permanent braces.

-Dynamic, More Flexible Tree Bracing
+Dynamic, More Flexible Tree Cabling and Bracing

 Yale Brace Cable Support System